-\\\\1.
-Parents were informed prior to a drill or after an actual event.
+1. Parents were informed prior to a drill or after an actual event.

-2. Scenario was reviewed with staff prior to the event.
-3. Student/staff went inside, closed the doors, and closed and locked all window 4.
+- 2. Scenario was reviewed with staff prior to the event. - 3.
+Student/staff went inside, closed the doors, and closed and locked all windows. - 4.
 Hang signs on outside doors and office indicating a lockdown is occurring.

 5. Roll call of students and staff.

-6. Turn off air conditioning/exhaust fans.
-7. Close blinds.
-8. Rooms were designated for people to go to during a drill.
-9. Turn off pilot lights, but electricity should remain on.
-10. Call 911 (non emergency # during drill) and alert Local District West.
-11. Check whether anyone left the building during drill or actual event.
+- 6. Turn off air conditioning/exhaust fans. - 7.
+Close blinds. - 8.
+Rooms were designated for people to go to during a drill. - 9.
+Turn off pilot lights, but electricity should remain on. - 10.
+Call 911 (non emergency # during drill) and alert Local District West. - 11.
+Check whether anyone left the building during drill or actual event. - 12.
+Debriefing after drill or event.